Hari051011/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+NAME:S. hari krishnan
+REG NO:24006616

-# Uploading temperature sensor data in Thing Speak cloud
+EXPRIMENT 3: Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.